 Stomach (gastric) neuroendocrine tumours (NETs) are rare tumours that can start in the stomach.
+They are also called neuroendocrine neoplasms (NENs).
+They are sometimes called neuroendocrine carcinomas (NECs) depending on how the cells look under a microscope.
 There are 3 types of stomach NETs.
 The main treatment is surgery.

 You might hear some stomach NETs called carcinoid tumours.

 Stomach neuroendocrine tumours (NETs) are rare stomach tumours that start in the neuroendocrine cells of the stomach.

 Many people with a stomach NET do not have any symptoms.
 Doctors often diagnose a stomach NET when looking for something else.